sodiboo/niri-flake/README.md

 If you're using a standalone setup of home-manager (both NixOS and non-NixOS), you should first install niri through some other means.
 For NixOS, see above.
 For non-NixOS, i would recommend non-nix-based installation of niri.
 If you really want to, there is `homeModules.niri` which manages the config and also provides an option to install niri, but does not register sessions properly.

+> [!note]
+> If you install niri through home-manager (rather than merely configuring it), make sure it is compiled against the same version of mesa that you have installed.
+> - If you're on NixOS and installing through the NixOS module, you don't need to worry about this.
+It's automatically synced exactly.
+> - If you're on NixOS and installing through home-manager (not recommended!), this should be easy to ensure with no override if you update your home and system configurations' `nixpkgs` inputs at the same time (so they stay in sync).
+> - In general, this can be accomplished by setting `programs.niri.package` to `packages.x86_64_linux.niri.override { pkgs = ...; }` with a `pkgs` containing the correct version of mesa (this can be used to specify all the native dependencies that niri will build against).
+> - If you're not installing niri through my flake and only use it to configure, this mostly doesn't affect you.

 Once you've installed niri, and you want to configure niri, your flake.nix will end up looking something like this:

 ```nix